AlandSailingRobots/sailingrobot/Nodes/obstacledetection/README.md

 	*int delay : Delay between each loop iteration.

 	*m_minAreaToDetect(2000) : is always set to 2000 in colorDetectionNode.cpp.
-If needed
-			don't forget to adjust and change this.
+If neededdon't forget to adjust and change this.

 	*m_maxAreaToDetect(20000) : is always set to 20000 in colorDetectionNode.cpp.
-If needed
-			don't forget to adjust and change this.
+If needed don't forget to adjust and change this.